simonmichael/hledger_site/src/uis.md

 ## Test matrix

-Not all UIs are mature and robust.
+Not all UIs are equally mature and robust.
 Here is the start of a basic test matrix showing the status.

 |                   | install | basic | synthetic |